awsdocs/aws-go-developer-guide/doc_source/making-requests.rst

 Handling Operation Response Body
 --------------------------------

-Some of the API operations' response output struct will contain a Body field which is an ``io.ReadCloser``.
-If you are making request with these operations you should always make sure to call Close on the field.
+Some of the API operations' response output struct will contain a ``Body`` field which is an ``io.ReadCloser``.
+If you are making request with these operations you should always make sure to call :code:`Close` on the field.

 .. code:: go